-Today, however, I am going to serve you a slice of both Pilates and yoga so that you can decide which you prefer for yourself.
+Today, however, I am going to serve you a slice of both so that you can decide which you prefer for yourself.

-Yoga was developed in India 5,000 years ago, of course, it was so long ago that it is unclear who exactly invented it or developed the idea.
-Yoga was brought to the west by yoga masters in the late 1800s and gained immediate popularity.
+Yoga was first developed in India an estimated 5,000 years ago.
+It is unclear who exactly invented it, however, the practice was brought to the West in the late 1800s and gained immediate popularity.

-Unlike Pilates, Yoga is a not just an exercise it is a lifestyle and when translated it literally means to unite.
-There are 4 paths of yoga which are as follows.
+Unlike Pilates, Yoga is a not just an exercise it is a lifestyle and when translated it literally it means to unite.
+There are the following 4 paths:

-- Karma yoga is the action of selfless service; and should be practised by cooking for, cleaning for or serving another person in some way.
+- Karma - the action of selfless service; and should be practised by cooking for, cleaning for or serving another person in some way.

-- Bhakti yoga is the action of devotion to god and should be practised in the form of prayer or chanting
+- Bhakti - the action of devotion to god and should be practised in the form of prayer or chanting

-- Raja Yoga or Royal yoga is the action of asanas, pranayama and meditation
+- Raja / Royal - the action of asanas, pranayama and meditation

-- Jnana Yoga is the yoga of knowledge and can be practised through study.
+- Jnana - that of knowledge and can be practised through study

 Yogic Principles To Life

-In line with Patanjali 8 limbs of yoga, there are 10 yogic principles, 5 internal principles (Niyamas) and 5 external Principles (Yamas).
+In line with the Patanjali 8 limbs, there are 10 yogic principles, 5 internal principles (Niyamas) and 5 external Principles (Yamas).